Installing the Marketplace extension

 After installation

 Service hook subscriptions installed by the onboarding wizard remain in place — the extension does not duplicate them.
-You don't need to reconfigure anything; the Run AI Review button uses the same backend pipeline as automatic reviews.
+You don't need to reconfigure anything.
+The Run AI Review action menu entry opens a confirm dialog to run a review on demand; automatic reviews fire on every pull request create and update through those subscriptions.

 Uninstalling